MatthewMyWu/Quoridor/README.md

  two players had different win conditions, had different inputs needed to move, and had slightly different behaviour when they did move.
 As such, I created two new classes (P1 and P2) in order to have better cohesiveness (for Avatar, P1, and P2).

+##Note about autobot
+I am using JavaFX for my GUI.
+My game needs to be ready to interpret keybaord and mouse input at any time, so I initialize the "listeners" at the same time the game is created.
+However, these listeners have a dependency with the GUI, which does not exist when the test methods run, and as such all of my tests fail (I get an ExceptionInInitializerError).
+As such, I test all my behaviour my playing the game to ensure the behaviour (including playtesting with my brother).